 Since taking the reins from Pierce Brosnan as the secret agent in 2005, Craig has garnered universal praise for his portrayal as Bond in the last four films.

-But after claiming he would “rather slash his wrists” than play Bond again, in August 2017 Craig confirmed he would be back playing Bond for “one last time” for the 25th film.
+After claiming he would “rather slash his wrists” than play Bond again, but in August 2017 Craig confirmed he would be back playing Bond for “one last time” in the 25th film.

-With rumours rife that Bond may die at the end of the film, fans are now speculating on how the franchise may continue.
+With rumours rife that Bond may die in the closing moments, fans are now speculating on how the franchise may continue.